 Temperatures also drop about 0.7°C with every 100 metres of altitude.

 The language of climate

 Many Māori place names show an appreciation of the distinctive climatic features of the location.
 These include:

 Aotea (white cloud), which is the Māori name for Great Barrier Island.

 Hautere (swift wind), also known as Solander Island, which is close to Puysegur Point, one of the windiest spots in the country.

-Ōmarama (the place of light) in Central Otago, which is protected by the mountains from cloud and rain.
+Ōmarama (the place of light) in South Canterbury, which is protected by the mountains from cloud and rain.

 Ōhau (the place of wind), which is in South Canterbury, where westerlies sweep down from the alps.